cicc2012/SDK_S3/README.md

 This demo guides you through setting up an S3 event notification for an existing bucket and linking it to an existing Lambda function using the AWS SDK for Java.

+Please **note**: the [provided program](CloudFormationDemo.java) includes the entire stack, not just for seting up the bucket object event.
+If you only need to set up the event notification, you can comment / revmoe other code in the main function.

 ### **Prerequisites**

 1. **AWS SDK for Java**: Ensure you have the AWS SDK for Java (version 2.x) installed.